 Check out a sample kit: To Kill A Mockingbird Sample Kit

-As a high school English teacher with fifteen years experience, I am frequently asked: “What classics should I have read by now?” and “Which classics would I now appreciate and enjoy more than I did when forced to read them in my youth?”
+As a high school English teacher with fifteen years experience, I was frequently asked: “What classics should I have read by now?” and “Which classics would I now appreciate and enjoy more than I did when forced to read them in my youth?”
 I’ve also noticed that despite the variety of book club websites available, classic novels seemed woefully underrepresented.

-So, last summer I chose 10 classic American novels and 10 classic British novels that I believe reflect and define the United States or England at various points in history, and then created “kits,” or reading guides, for book clubs who wanted the challenge and reward of reading classic literature.
+So, I chose 10 classic American novels and 10 classic British novels that I believe reflect and define the United States or England at various points in history, and then created “kits,” or reading guides, for book clubs who wanted the challenge and reward of reading classic literature.
 Although intended for book clubs, the kits could also be easily adapted for classroom use.

 I believe the titles I’ve chosen are not only significant with regard to our national identity, but I also chose them because they are simply great reads and some of the most alluded to novels.
 So far, I have finished kits (or units) on the following American classics.
 Click on the title to see a list of reasons you may or may not enjoy each.
-To purchase a kit, simply click HERE.

 - To Kill A Mockingbird by Harper Lee